-A common use of language models is to randomly generate text to complete a prompt $\winput$.
+A common use of LMs is to randomly generate text continuing a prompt $\winput$ \citep{holtzman2020curiouscaseneuraltext}.
 Assuming we want the text to be similar to human-written text, a continuation $\woutput$ should appear according to the ideal language modeling distribution $\plm$.
-An example where this type of distribution is desired is story generation, where we want a model to continue a story in original ways.
-This is a case that uses a distribution learned during source distribution estimation (\ref{sec:estimation})

-The intended output distribution is na\"ive completion $\pnc$ (\cref{i1a}) as the completion does not directly follow an instruction, and only pretraining (\cref{t1}) is required.
+An example of this is story generation \citep{teleki-etal-2025-survey}.
+In this case, there is no world of interest besides the words, which are the source distribution to estimate (\ref{sec:estimation}).
+The intended output distribution is na\"ive completion $\pnc$ (\cref{i1a}) as there is no intermediate instruction, and only pretraining (\cref{t1}) is required.